Cosmian/cloudproof_cpp/README.md

 ## Getting started

+Download the prebuilt libs and header files for released version [here](https://github.com/Cosmian/cloudproof_cpp/releases).

-To download the header files and libs run the following command:
+Alternatively, the latest header files and libs can be downloaded by running the following command:

 ```bash
 ./download_libs.sh